 Can You Harvest Honey With Mold On The Frames [Proper Solution]

 I didn’t find any sign of disease inside the hive.
 So, I decided to reuse the abandoned beehive.
 Before reusing it, I was hoping to extract honey from it.
-But discovered molds have grown and covered the caped honey.
+But discovered molds have grown and covered the capped honey.

 So, the following things you will get to know after reading this blog post.

-1. Detailed answer to your question “Can you harvest honey with mold on the frames?”.
+- Detailed answer to your question “Can you harvest honey with mold on the frames?”.

 How Molds Start To Build Up On Frames

 Fungi are responsible for building molds within frames.
-These molds can be white, grey, or yellow, It is totally a common phenomenon for beehives.
+These molds can be white, grey, or yellow.
+It is totally a common phenomenon for beehives.
 Honeybees are familiar with how to remove molds from beehives.

 So, if the mold has just started to grow up honey bees will clean it on their own.
 Because they give higher priority to reusing the same frames.
-So, they can handle frames having small molds.
+Those frames might contain capped honey or capped broods, which are very crucial for the colony’s health.

-When there is excessive moisture in your hive bees might not be able to clean molds from frames.
+When there is excessive moisture in your hive, bees might not be able to clean molds from frames.
 Because they are having a worse time providing ventilation inside the hive.
 So, the molds will be an extra unwanted problem for them.

 There can be other reasons behind molds starting to build up in frames.
 The following are the possible reasons for molds on frames.

-• Excess moisture inside the hive.
+- Excess moisture inside the hive.

-• Poor Ventilation mechanism.
+- Poor Ventilation mechanism.

-• American Foulbrood or such kind of bacterial infection.
+- American Foulbrood or such kind of bacterial infection.

-• Infection by other honey bee diseases.
+- Infection by other honey bee diseases.

-• Having extra super inside the hive.
+- Having extra super inside the hive.

-• Having mite infection.
+- Having mite infection.

 Can You Harvest Honey With Mold On The Frames